Last Updated on August 23, 2023

 Also, the instinct of any caster who finds themselves up close and personal with a Mage Slayer will be to move away, still provoking an attack of opportunity.

-Then, unless that caster has the ability to fly, turn invisible, or has access to some other form of escape, they’re going to have to watch you charge straight across the battlefield towards them at the start of your next turn.
+Then, unless that caster has the ability to fly, turn invisible, or has access to some other form of escape, they’re going to have to watch you charge straight across the battlefield toward them at the start of your next turn.

 Mage Slayer is one of the best ways that melee-focused classes can lock down and control spellcasters and particularly evasive monsters.